Henry-Bernardin/Henry-Bernardin/README.md

 - 🌱 I am currently learning JavaScript, and React.
-- 💬 Ask me anything about the movie The Last Dragon.
+- 💬 Ask me anything about the movie The Last Dragon 🐉.
 - 📫 How to reach me: Henry.Bernardin@gmail.com
 - ⚡ Fun facts: I love collecting Funko Pops, learning about Astronomy, and fascinated with miniature figurines.